Our Guiding Principles

 The programs are for those who want to build durable, healthier, affordable homes that take a holistic approach to sustainability—and enjoy the benefits that follow.
 We provide tools that guide a better build, helping to set builders apart from the competitors, while providing pass-along benefits for prospective homebuyers.

 All builder and renovator members must be trained in BUILT GREEN® practices, policies, and procedures prior to building their BUILT GREEN® projects.
 To ensure accessible and affordable options, Built Green Canada offers online training options.

 Built Green offers choices and is straight-forward to navigate

 Our programs enable builders to choose from a number of green features, depending on what best suits the build and environment.
-The straight-forward checklist that guides certification is broken down into seven sections and comes with a corresponding program Guide that further clarifies each checklist point.
+The straight-forward checklist that guides certification is broken down into eight sections and comes with a corresponding program Guide that further clarifies each checklist point.
 The checklist also helps the builder navigate price points per green feature and offers samples of how to achieve certification.

 Built Green is affordable